bugsysop/hugo-peertube-shortcode/README.md

 # Hugo Peertube Shortcode

-This is a shortcode for Hugo static site generator to include videos hosted on any Peertube instance.
+A shortcode for Hugo static site generator to include videos hosted on any Peertube instance.
 Peertube is a decentralized and federated video streaming and hosting platform: using  ActivityPub protocol for federation and P2P directly in the web browser for distributed downloading of data.

 ### Install